 Touching objects that have the fungus on them is another common pathway to infection.
 While most people do not share towels and clothes in Jiu-Jitsu, they do share the mats.
 In other words, ringworm on the mats means that everyone is in real trouble.
-Ringworm can also transfer from gis and rashguards.
+Ringworm can also transfer from gis, rashguards, and belts.

 While not related to Jiu-Jitsu, it is good to know that ringworm also lives in the soil.
 Infection still requires direct contact with the skin, like standing barefoot or touching the soil with your arms.

 Pets can also be the carrier of ringworm, even if they’re not showing any symptoms.
 The fungus can live on their fur and is easily transmitted through petting.